2021 Catalyst and Seed Awards Program RFP

 Budget and Justification

-Using the template provided please submit a detailed account of the expenses associated with the planned proposal with written justification.
-Two page maximum.
+Please submit a detailed account of the expenses associated with the planned proposal with written justification.
+Two-page maximum.

 - Supplies: Please itemize supplies in separate subcategories, such as books, materials, recordings, tools, chemicals, reagents, etc.

-- Other: Please describe and estimate the cost of any additional research or scholarship activities to be supported by the grant.
-Please indicate how you arrived at the estimate.
+- Other: Describe and estimate the cost of any additional research or scholarship activities to be supported by the grant with an indication of how you arrived at the estimate

 - Current or pending funding information (if not provided on biosketch/CV)